cyclus/cyclus.github.com/source/cep/cep18.rst

      void AddRequest(Request&);
    }

-Second, an exclusivity constraint, which is comprised of:
+Second, an ExclusiveConstraint, which is comprised of:

 1. The set of requests which must be satisfied exclusively

-Reactors that can be fueled by more than one fuel source provide a use case for this feature.
-Take for example a reactor that can be fuel with UOX or MOX.
-It requires the ability to tell any solution mechanism to provide it with one fuel type *or* the other, but not both.
+The notion of an exclusivity constraint allows for requests to require that they are met by only one supplier and a single commodity.
+This capability allows one to model the notion of reactor fuel assemblies for instance, in addition to any other quantized-based order.
+A single assembly generally comes from a single supplier.
+In the case of a light water reactor, it is generally either UOX or MOX, but not a mixture of the two.

 .. code-block:: c++